farsightsec/axa/README.md

 [2]- Exit 15 sratunnel ...
 ~~~

-1. `sratunnel -s 'ssh sra-service@sra-eft.sie-remote.net' -c ch212 -w 'ch=212'
+ 1. `sratunnel -s 'ssh sra-service@sra-eft.sie-remote.net' -c ch212 -w 'ch=212' -o nmsg:127.0.0.1,5000 &`:
--o nmsg:127.0.0.1,5000 &`: here, we started a background process to access
+    here, we started a background process to access remote SIE channel 212, and
-remote SIE channel 212, and to deposit all received messages in NMSG format
+    to deposit all received messages in NMSG format using UDP on a local socket
-using UDP on a local socket (host 127.0.0.1, port 5000).
-As before, no IP
+    (host 127.0.0.1, port 5000).
+As before, no IP address or DNS name filters
-address or DNS name filters were used, since channel 212 is known to be very
+    were used, since channel 212 is known to be very low volume.
-low volume.
  2. `tcpdump -n -c 3 -i lo udp port 5000`: we then used the tcpdump command to
     show that packets were being received on the local socket.
  3. `nmsgtool -V SIE -T newdomain -l 127.0.0.1/5000 -c 3`: We ran `nmsgtool`,
-specifying our input with the `-V`, `-T`, and `-l` options since the `nmsgtool`
+    specifying our input with the `-V`, `-T`, and `-l` options since the
-shortcut for channel notation (`-C`) only works for directly connected SIE
+    `nmsgtool` shortcut for channel notation (`-C`) only works for directly
-clients. `nmsgtool` displayed three messages and exited.
-We then killed the
+    connected SIE clients. `nmsgtool` displayed three messages and exited.
+We
-background `sratunnel` process, concluding the demo.
+    then killed the background `sratunnel` process, concluding the demo.

-### 3. Watch for IP anomalies
+### 4. Watch for IP anomalies with radtool
 Next, `radtool` is used to watch for specified IP addresses in SIE channels.
 In
 the example below, the `ip14-80` anomaly module, which looks for IP packets in
 SIE channels 14 (Darknet) and 80 (Conficker Sinkhole) is used.
 Traffic appearing